 My role as director is to conceive research directions and explore opportunities in which our strengths can come to play a role in assisting the academic and service missions of the DCE.
 As the principal investigator of all grants that provide us with a funding lifeline I am primarily interested in making sure we have the resources and are relevant in the landscape of cancer epidemiology and prevention in Canada and internationally.

 We are always looking for candidates pursuing training in our Division in a student or trainee capacity.
-If you are interested in working with our team, please review our current work and email Mariam [dot] elzein [at] mcgill [dot] ca.
+If you are interested in working with our team, please review job and training opportunities in the Division of Cancer Epidemiology.